gtamas/etcdmanager/README.md

 npm run electron:serve
 ```

+## Usage and support

+First of all, in order to work properly, ETCD Manager must be configured.

+You need to provide only two mandatory settings: the **host** and the **port** ETCD is running at.
+You'll find these on the **settings** screen, under the **ETCD tab**.
+If your ETCD host requires authentication, you'll also need to provide a password / username pair, which you can do under the **auth tab**.
+There are several additional configuration options, but these are all optional.

+Detailed documentation is not available (yet), but you may want to activate **quick help**, which is available everywhere.
+Press **CTRL / CMD + H** to open the help pane.
+Here you'll find some basic info as well as all the **keyborad shortcuts**.
+This should be enough to get you started.

+If you still need help, please feel free to contact us.
+Open an [issue](https://github.com/gtamas/etcdmanager/issues) using the **help** label.

+Once the documentation is ready, it'll be available in the wiki.

 ## Upgrading

 We don't have automatic updates yet.
 If you've already installed this product and would like to upgrade, you have to download and install the the new release manually.
 Please see our [releases](https://github.com/gtamas/etcdmanager/releases) page.